vkbo/novelWriter/docs/source/usage_format.rst

    [NEWPAGE]

-   This text will always start on a new page if the build format has pages.
+   This text will always start on a new page if the manuscript documents format has pages.